gleitz/howdoi/README.rst

         :target: https://travis-ci.org/gleitz/howdoi

 Are you a hack programmer?
-Do you find yourself constantly Googling for how to do basic programing tasks?
+Do you find yourself constantly Googling for how to do basic programming tasks?

 Suppose you want to know how to format a date in bash.
 Why open your browser and read through blogs (risking major distraction) when you can simply stay